-Primeserv recognises the Annual General Meeting as an important institution for the protection of our shareholders.
-It provides them with the opportunity to vote on the group's issues, where applicable, and to interact with our executives in a formalised manner.
+Primeserv recognises the AGM as an important institution for the protection of its shareholders.
+It provides them with the opportunity to vote on the group's issues, where applicable, and to interact with its executives in a formalised manner.

 The agenda for the AGM is set by the Company Secretary well in advance of the meeting, and is communicated to all shareholders in the notice of the meeting that accompanies the Integrated Report.
 This gives all shareholders sufficient time to familiarise themselves with the effects of any proposed resolutions.